opensanctions/yente/docs/opensanctions-delivery.md

       OPENSANCTIONS_DELIVERY_TOKEN: "65ee4bdac5b3421fb41324198cb951b3"
 ```

-Using OpenSanctions data for non-commerical and evaluation purposes is free.
-Before using OpenSanctions data commercially, we ask you to [purchase a license]({{ config.extra.opensanctions_url }}/license/).
+Once you have decided to adopt the OpenSanctions database in a commercial setting, you need to [purchase a license subscription]({{ config.extra.opensanctions_url }}/license/).

 ## ...for non-commercial users